kevL/yata/ReadMe.txt

 pathall=   etc. (the first pathall has lowest priority and any info found will
            be replaced by any info found in subsequent pathall directories;
-           there can be as many or as few pathall directories as you like) dirpreset= a path without quotes to a valid directory for the Open ... dialog dirpreset= another path for the Open ... dialog dirpreset= etc. (there can be as many or as few dirpresets as you like) x=         (integer) the desired x-position to start the app on your monitor y=         (integer) the desired y-position to start the app on your monitor
+           there can be as many or as few pathall directories as you like) dirpreset= a path without quotes to a valid directory for the Open ... @ folder dialog dirpreset= another path for the Open ... @ folder dialog dirpreset= etc. (there can be as many or as few dirpresets as you like) x=         (integer) the desired x-position to start the app on your monitor y=         (integer) the desired y-position to start the app on your monitor